ILightThings/GED/readme.md

 Great Engagement Database

- A tool to keep me organized.
+A tool to keep me organized and convert my creds from one format to another.
+The executable is self contained, and will only write a database for persistant data.
+Run the executable anywhere.

 ## Database